 Spills can occur anywhere, no matter how careful you are.
 Using a water-resistant or waterproof mattress cover can help you extend the lifespan of your mattress by preventing spills and dust from seeping through it.
 A mattress cover can also help you prevent odour and mildew problems.

 For hygienic purposes, a washable mattress cover will also keep you from sleeping on an unhealthy environment full of sweat and dead skin cells.
 Most manufacturers also require this if you want to preserve the warranty coverage of your product.

 Although a mattress cover can protect the surface from most dirt and spills, cleaning your memory foam mattress on a regular basis will help prolong its life.
-This will prevent bacteria, mold and mildew from slowly building up inside, which can cause your foam to deteriorate quickly.
+This will prevent bacteria, mould and mildew from slowly building up inside, which can cause your foam to deteriorate quickly.

 Also, be mindful of the cleaning products that you use because some of the commonly used household chemicals are too strong for the mattress and can actually reduce its life.